AliciaFrederick/choice-and-chance/content/Game.md

 - Invisibility (3) - Distance Touch (0), Duration 10 minutes (6), Targets 3 (6).
 Cost 15.
 	- Add the limitation you cannot attack while invisible or it ends the effect, (-3).
 Cost 12.

-Resting
+### Resting

-Players can rest 4 times a day to recover Vitality up to their maximum, with each successive rest taking longer:
+Players can rest 4 times a day to recover Vitality up to their maximum, with each successive rest taking longer.

-Breather: Recover 1 Vitality, takes 1 action
+- Breather: Recover 1 Vitality, takes 1 action
-Respite: Recover 2 Vitality, takes 10 minutes
+- Respite: Recover 2 Vitality, takes 10 minutes
-Short Rest: Recover 3 Vitality, takes 1 hour
+- Short Rest: Recover 3 Vitality, takes 1 hour
-Long Rest: Recover 4 Vitality and any Forms, takes 10 hours, 6 of which must be spent sleeping.
+- Long Rest: Recover 4 Vitality and any Forms, takes 10 hours, 6 of which must be spent sleeping.

-Armor
+### Armor

 There is Light and Heavy armor, adding 2 and 4 Armor points.
 AP functions as hit points that can be restored after an encounter, and after a rest is taken.
 Requires a